lavanya0506/Spotify-clone/README.md

 # Spotify-Clone

-A fully functional Spotify clone built with React, Node.js, Express.js and MongoDB.
-This project aims to replicate the core functionalities of Spotify, allowing users to browse albums, play songs, and manage playback.
-It includes functionalities for creating, browsing, and removing albums, as well as uploading, viewing, and deleting songs.
+A complete and working clone of Spotify, constructed using React, Node.js, Express.js, and MongoDB.
+The goal of this project is to mimic Spotify's essential features, which include the ability to play music, explore albums, and control playback.
+It has features for uploading, viewing, and deleting songs in addition to creating, browsing, and deleting albums.

 # Features
 Album Management: Create, list, and delete albums.\